SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h2>APIs</h2>

-API = application programming interface an API is an interface for a piece of software/application/library/functionality etc.
+API = application programming interface an API is an interface for software to interact with a piece of software/application/library/functionality etc.
 Glue code is code that is needed to make two things (mostly interfaces) which are not interoperable interoperable.
 A wrapper library is a library that contains one or more other libraries and transforms their interface into a different interface. wrapper libraries may be glue code, but also may be for abstraction or to improve a mediocre interface.